Continuing in his journey through the Library of Wales, Jon Gower considers the contemporary fiction novel, Border Country by Raymond Williams.

 There’s a key passage in Williams’ novel that shows the lens through which its young hero Matthew sees the world.
 It’s the curved meniscus of memory and the refraction of revisiting:

-In asking myself why this novel works such a particular magic on me I’d have to admit that part of it comes from the similarity between Matthew Price’s life and my own, though not between Williams and my own, as Border Country is not autobiographical, other than ‘through its place and its time,’ as Dai Smith explains in Raymond Williams: A Warrior`s Tale.
+In asking myself why this Border Country works such particular magic on me I’d have to admit that part of it comes from the similarity between Matthew Price’s life and my own, though not between Williams and my own, as Border Country is not autobiographical, other than ‘through its place and its time,’ as Dai Smith explains in Raymond Williams: A Warrior`s Tale.

 I too, was a railwayman’s son who left a Welsh village to be educated at Cambridge and then spent a life living away from the childhood home without ever, ever leaving it in the mind.
 My relationship with my father was nothing like the tender, instinctual one between Matthew and Harry, but that doesn’t take away from the depth and power that reading the book gives you as it forces you to question the links – or not – between father and son, fictional and one’s own.